S-Rombach/Predict_Power_Output/Journal.md

 ### 02.10.25

 * structure and prettify the UI of the app to make it more useful and usable
+* load weather data into extra file, as preparation to train a weather prediction model to be able to make power production prediction over the whole next year

 ### 01.10.25